 One of my kiddos has baseball games that take us to Leakey.
 On other occasions we go to enjoy the Frio river!

-Exceptional Tax Value
+Tax Value

 Real Estate Market Dynamics